Skip to main content

 Details

-Join the Allen Institute for the Open Science in Undergraduate Education Symposium in Seattle, Washington next June.
-This interactive symposium brings together those working to integrate openly available scientific data into the undergraduate classroom for a program consisting of keynote speakers, workshops, and short talks and posters from abstract submissions.
+Join the Allen Institute for the Open Science in Undergraduate Education Symposium in Seattle, Washington from June 16-18, 2025.
+This interactive symposium brings together those working to integrate open science into undergraduate education for a program consisting of keynote speakers, workshops, and short talks and posters from abstract submissions.

 This 2.5-day inaugural symposium will focus on sharing knowledge and learning from each other within the broad field of Biology.
 Informal networking will be encouraged through shared meals and breaks.